aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/decrypt-path-structure.md

 The Auth List MUST include at least one [SIGN Authenticate Action](./structures.md#sign);
 otherwise, this operation MUST yield an error.

+The Auth List MUST NOT contain duplicate Paths.

 ### CMM

 A CMM that implements the [CMM interface](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/cmm-interface.md).